-One needs to remember that less alcohol percentage by volume means more residual sugar.
+Remember: the lower the alcohol percentage, the higher the residual sugar.
 That’s the amount of sugar that’s left over after the fermentation process.

-Sugar grams add up, so it’s helpful to learn what types of wine are best for a low carb lifestyle.
+Nonetheless, sugar grams add up.
+So it’s helpful to learn what types of wine are best for a low carb lifestyle….

 Smart low carb wine choices

-The following styles of wine are typically lowest in carbs:
+The following styles of red wine are typically lowest in carbs: